What if I told you that you can celebrate Black History Month even if you study Black history year-round?

 It seems that many people believe that if you study Black history year-round then you have no reason to celebrate Black History Month.

-Many of the commenters that shared how they planned to celebrate Black History Month also felt the need to first qualify the statement with “We teach Black history daily but…”
+Many of the commenters that shared how they planned to celebrate Black History Month also felt the need to first preface their plans with the statement “We teach Black history daily but…”

 The implication is that if you do celebrate Black History Month then you must not be teaching it year-round.